LPA east of Batanes develops into Tropical Depression Julian

 It said Tropical Cyclone Wind Signal Number 1 may be hoisted over portions of Cagayan Valley within the day Friday.

-Pagasa also said that the wind flow coming toward the circulation of Tropical Depression Julian may also bring strong to gale-force gusts over the following areas (especially in coastal and upland areas exposed to winds):
+Pagasa also said that the wind flow coming toward the circulation of TD Julian may also bring strong to gale-force gusts over the following areas (especially in coastal and upland areas exposed to winds):

 Julian was forecast to follow a looping path over the waters east of Batanes and Cagayan in the next five days.

 It added that the tropical depression will continuously intensify throughout the forecast period and may reach tropical storm category Friday night, or Saturday morning.
-It may also become a typhoon on Sunday, September 29.
-(LMY)
+It may also become a typhoon on Sunday, Sept.
+29. / LMY